 Frequent flyer credit cards earn frequent flyer points for eligible purchases made with a credit card linked to a specific airline’s frequent flyer program.
-The main frequent flyer programs directly linked to credit cards issued in Australia are Qantas Frequent Flyer and Virgin Australia Velocity Frequent Flyer, but there’s also a card – the Emirates Citi World Mastercard – earning Emirates Skywards Miles.
+The main frequent flyer programs directly linked to credit cards issued in Australia are Qantas Frequent Flyer and Velocity Frequent Flyer, and Emirates Skywards.
 Jetstar credit cards earn Qantas Points.

 Frequent flyer points earned using the cards are credited directly to the cardholder’s frequent flyer points account with the airline.
 The points can be exchanged for award flights and seat upgrades, or other rewards and merchandise selected from the frequent flyer program’s online catalogue.